 2018 Optima New Car Test Drive

-Hybrid EX ($30,990) adds navigation, Harman Kardon audio, leather upholstery, heated front seats and steering wheel, and 17-inch wheels.
+Hybrid EX ($30,990) adds 17-inch wheels, an 8.0-inch touchscreen with navigation, 10-speaker Harman Kardon audio, leather seat trim, power driver's seat, heated front seats and steering wheel, and power-folding mirrors.

 Plug-in Hybrid EX ($35,210) is equipped similar to Hybrid EX.

 Active-safety features come in an optional Technology Package.